agabor/docs/_includes/ios/user-interface.md

 ## PFQueryTableViewController

 Data oriented iOS applications are mostly a collection of `UITableViewController`s and corresponding `UITableView`s.
-When using Parse, each cell of a `UITableView` typically represents data from a `PFObject`. `PFQueryTableViewController` is a sub-class of `UITableViewController` that provides a layer of abstraction that lets you easily display data from one of your Parse classes.
+When using MSG, each cell of a `UITableView` typically represents data from a `PFObject`. `PFQueryTableViewController` is a sub-class of `UITableViewController` that provides a layer of abstraction that lets you easily display data from one of your MSG classes.

 You use `PFQueryTableViewController` much like how you would use `UITableViewController`:

 1. Make a subclass of `PFQueryTableViewController` and customize it.
 Use the [template file](https://gist.github.com/ba03c1a550f14f88f95d) as a starting point.
 2. It automatically sets itself as the delegate and datasource.
-3. Set the `parseClassName` instance variable to specify which Parse class should be queried for data.
+3. Set the `parseClassName` instance variable to specify which MSG class should be queried for data.
 4. Override the `queryForTable` method to construct a custom `PFQuery` that should be used to get objects for the table.
 5. Override the `tableView:cellForRowAtIndexPath:object:` method to return a custom cell tailored for each `PFObject`.
 6. Implement your custom cell class; makes sure it inherits from `PFTableViewCell` class.